Derivatives of the identity and generalizations of Milnor's invariants: Introduction

-Let us explain in a little more detail how this theorem relates the work of Johnson and Koschorke.
-Let $X_1,\ldots, X_k$ be based spaces.
-Johnson's work \cite{J:DHT} on the derivatives of the identity involved producing a highly connected map from the loopspace of $\tfiber(S\mapsto\vee_{i\in \underline{k}-S}\Sigma X_i)$ to the loopspace of $\Map_\ast(\Delta_k,\Sigma X_1\wedge \Sigma X_2\wedge\cdots\wedge \Sigma X_k)$.
-Suffice it to say here that $\Delta_k$ is a based complex with the homotopy type of $\vee_{(k-1)!}S^{k-1}$; see \refS{thespacedeltak} for more details.
-This map induces the map $H_k$ in \refT{maintheorem} if we set all $X_i$ to be spheres of the same dimension, essentially by composing with $\Map_\ast(P_+,-)$.
-There are two observations we will make about the map $H_k$: (1) the domain of $H_k$ arises as a homogeneous layer in a multivariable Taylor tower for the space of link maps when $P$ is a $(k+1)$-fold product, and (2) the codomain of $H_k$ has a geometric interpretation as a higher-order linking number, which follows from ideas due to Koschorke \cite{Kosch:Milnor}.
-A few more words about both of these are in order.
-Let us deal with (2) first.
-The codomain of $H_k$ is a homotopy theoretic model for higher-order linking numbers of a link $L=L_1\coprod \cdots\coprod L_k$ over the manifold $P$.
+The codomain of $H_k$ is a homotopy theoretic model for a space whose points may be thought of as the ``higher-order linking numbers'' of the bordism class of a link $L=L_1\coprod \cdots\coprod L_k$ over the manifold $P$.
 Here is a technically incorrect, but suitable for the purposes of the introduction, way to construct the link in question (see \refS{InvtsMflds} for the correct version).
-Let $x_i\in S^{n-1}$ be a non-wedge point in the $i^{th}$ copy of $S^{n-1}$ in the wedge $\vee_{\underline{k}}S^{n-1}$.
-Given a map $f\in\Map_\ast(P_+,\tfiber(S\mapsto \vee_{\underline{k}-S}S^{n-1}))$, make it transverse to $\coprod_i x_i$ and let $L_i$ be the inverse image of the $x_i$ by $f$.
-This yields the link $L=\coprod_i L_i$ over $P$.
-It is actually an honest link embedded in $P$, but we prefer to think of it as a manifold $L=\coprod_i L_i$ with a framing of its normal bundle and with a \emph{link map} to $X$; that is, a map to $X$ for which the image of $L_i$ and $L_j$ are disjoint for all $i\neq j$.
-From the link $L$ we can make ``higher-order linking numbers'' (which are really bordism classes of manifolds) in the sense of Koschorke \cite{Kosch:Milnor}, who generalized Milnor's invariants of classical links to linking of spheres of arbitrary dimension in Euclidean space.
-The information encoded in $\tfiber(S\mapsto \vee_{\underline{k}-S}S^{n-1})$ gives a reason why certain lower-order invariants vanish.
+Let $x_i\in S^{n-1}$ be a non-wedge point in the $i^{th}$ copy of $S^{n-1}$ in $\vee_{\underline{k}}S^{n-1}$.
+Given a map $f\in\Map_\ast\left(P_+,\tfiber\left(S\mapsto \vee_{\underline{k}-S}S^{n-1}\right)\right)$, a small homotopy will make it transverse to $\coprod_i x_i$, and denote by $L_i$ the inverse image of $x_i$ by $f$.
+This produces a link $L=\coprod_i L_i$ over $P$.
+Really it is a bordism class of a link, because it is only defined up to a homotopy of the map from $P$ to the wedge of spheres, but we will ignore such details for the time being.
+The link $L$ is an honest link embedded in $P$, but we prefer to think of it as a framed manifold $L=\coprod_i L_i$ together with a \emph{link map} to $X$; that is, a map to $X$ for which the image of $L_i$ and $L_j$ are disjoint for all $i\neq j$.
+From the link $L$ we can make ``higher-order linking numbers'' (which are themselves bordism classes of manifolds) in the sense of Koschorke \cite{Kosch:Milnor}, who generalized Milnor's invariants of classical links to linking of spheres of arbitrary dimension in Euclidean space.
+It is not clear from this sketchy description that these higher-order linking numbers should be invariants at all, but we have a different and more direct way of defining it so that this is obvious.
+The information encoded in $\tfiber\left(S\mapsto \vee_{\underline{k}-S}S^{n-1}\right)$ gives a reason why certain lower-order invariants vanish.
 It turns out that these higher-order linking numbers can be understood as an ``overcrossing locus'', an observation also made by Koschorke.
-This, along with our \refC{kosthm1gen}, which is a generalization of Koschorke's theorem expressing the close relationship between Whitehead products and his higher Hopf invariants, is discussed in \refS{MilnorInvts}.
-As for (1), in the case where $P=P_1\times\cdots\times P_{k+1}$, the domain of the map $H_k$ naturally arises in trying to understand the higher-order relative linking numbers of a pair of link maps $e,f:P_1\coprod\cdots\coprod P_{k+1}\to\R^n$ (they must satisfy a relative analog of ``almost triviality'' spelled out in \refS{genmilnor}).
-Let $\Link(P_1,\ldots, P_{k+1};\R^n)$ denote the space of smooth maps $\coprod_iP_i\to\R^n$ such that the images of $P_i$ and $P_j$ are disjoint for all $i\neq j$.
-The space $\Map_\ast((P_1\times\cdots\times P_{k+1})_+,\tfiber(S\mapsto \vee_{\underline{k}-S} S^{n-1}))$ appears as the ``homogeneous degree $(1,1,\ldots, 1)$ layer'' of the multivariable Taylor tower of the space of link maps, giving us the following corollary.
+This is discussed in \refS{MilnorInvts}, along with our \refC{kosthm1gen}, which is a generalization of Koschorke's theorem expressing the close relationship between Whitehead products and his higher Hopf invariants.